ebellempire/ExternalFeed/README.md

 # Calendar Feed
-An Omeka plugin that utilizes an RSS calendar feed to notify users of upcoming events.
-Plugin assumes the event date is stored in the `publishedDate` element, which is common in WordPress event plugins.
+An Omeka plugin that utilizes any valid RSS feed to notify users of recent posts or upcoming events (future-dated RSS items) from an external website.
+Includes a shortcode for embedding an post/event RSS widget on any page.